PaimaStudios/paima-engine-docs/docs/home/0-what-is-paima-engine.md

 3. Enables cross-wallet gameplay, meaning you can deploy your game to one chain yet have it be playable from across many blockchains
 4. Speeds you up to make weekly releases a reality instead of most web3 games which are release-and-pray

+Paima supports any EVM chain, and comes with some features for multichain support as well.

 # Key technologies that enable this

 If you prefer explanations in video form, we have [a high-level summary video](https://www.youtube.com/watch?v=HtvemijxF-0) that explains some of the core benefits of Paima Engine.

 ## Sovereign rollups

 Paima is a framework for creating app-specific layer 2s (L2s) as sovereign rollups.
-That is to say: apps publish transactions to a blockchain for ordering and data availability, but uses its own code to determine the correct app state
+That is to say: apps publish transactions to a blockchain for ordering and data availability, but uses its own code to determine the correct app state.

 ## State machines as Sovereign Rollup L2s